 We all need water to survive.
 In some parts of the world, fresh water is a luxury and there are water shortages often.
-Sometimes it's easy to forget that fresh water is a limited resource and that if we are wasteful we could be in a similar position.
-Wasting water also has negative effects on our ecosystems which can mean bigger issues for us down the line.
 Conserving water isn't just an eco-friendly initiative; it also makes good financial sense and is pretty easy to do.
-It takes just a few simple adjustments to our daily schedule to save us money by reducing waste and increasing efficiency.
+It takes just a few simple adjustments to our daily schedule to increasing water-use efficiency.
 Here are ten water saving techniques for you to consider:

 Aerators are small add-ons that you can attach to your current faucet to reduce water flow by up to 2 gallons per minute.
 They also improve water pressure, making it more forceful and better at rinsing and washing.